convex-eth/voting/docs/dao_voting.md

 1. `_initBaseInfo` — initialize user, handle delegate weight removal
 2. Record `_yesWeight` and `_noWeight` on user
 3. Add `userWeight * _yesWeight / 10000` to `yesTotal`, `userWeight * _noWeight / 10000` to `noTotal`
-4. Set `voteStatus`, add to `votedUsers`
+4. Set `voteStatus`, record `lastVoteTime`, add to `votedUsers`

 **Re-voting (changing vote or updating weight):**
-1. Calculate `userWeight = baseWeight + adjustedWeight`
+1. Calculate `oldUserWeight = baseWeight + adjustedWeight`
-2. Remove old vote: distribute `-userWeight` across yes/no proportionally using stored weights
+2. Remove old vote: distribute `-oldUserWeight` across yes/no proportionally using stored weights
-3. Refresh `baseWeight` from vlCVX (same auto-refresh as GaugeVotePlatform)
+3. Refresh `baseWeight` from vlCVX
-4. Apply pending weight adjustments (also distributed proportionally)
+4. Compute delegation delta, update `adjustedWeight` and `totalDelegationWeight`
+5. If baseWeight grew and user has a delegate: sync delegation, add `-userBaseDiff` to delegate's pending
+6. Process own pending: `adjustedWeight += pending`, clear pending
-5. Record new `_yesWeight` and `_noWeight`
+7. Record new `_yesWeight` and `_noWeight`
-6. Distribute new `userWeight` across yes/no using new weights
+8. Distribute new `userWeight` across yes/no using new weights

 A user can re-vote to change their split, flip entirely, or keep the same split (to update weight).

 ### Proportional Distribution

-When a delegate's weight changes (from delegatee initialization or pending adjustments), the delta is distributed across yes/no proportionally to the delegate's stored split:
+When a delegate's weight changes (from delegatee initialization), the delta is distributed across yes/no proportionally to the delegate's stored split:

 ```
 yesDelta = totalDelta * yesWeight / 10000
 noDelta  = totalDelta * noWeight  / 10000
 ```

-This is handled by `_changeVoteTotals()` which is used in `_initBaseInfo`, `_applyPending`, and `_vote`.
+This is handled by `_changeVoteTotals()` which is used in `_initBaseInfo` and `_vote`.

-### updateUserWeight(_account)
+### No updateUserWeight

-Identical to GaugeVotePlatform.
-Pushes vlCVX/delegation weight diff to delegate via `pendingWeightAdjustment`.
-Only callable before voting, at most once.
-The pending is applied when the delegate votes or via `forceUpdateDelegate()`.
+The old `updateUserWeight` / `forceUpdateDelegate` pattern has been removed.
+Weight changes flow automatically:
+- Users sync on the Delegation contract after relocking
+- Re-voting picks up baseWeight changes and delegation deltas
+- Delegate weight growth is pushed to delegate's `pendingWeightAdjustment`
+- The delegate processes pending on their own next vote

 ## Vote Totals Storage